-- Variable pay and the associated programmes and awards are structured according to the nature of the role and its position within the business. - Fixed and variable pay are broadly aligned to market norms, with a sufficiently high proportion of pay delivered in fixed form to be competitive with market median levels and appropriate on a role-by-role basis - The proportion of pay delivered through variable remuneration generally increases with seniority within the organisation.
+- Variable pay and the associated programmes and awards are structured according to the nature of the role and its position within the business. - Fixed and variable pay are broadly aligned to market norms, with a sufficiently high proportion of pay delivered in fixed form to be competitive with market median levels and appropriate on a role-by-role basis. - The proportion of pay delivered through variable remuneration generally increases with seniority within the organisation.
 This reflects the increased ability to impact the success of the organisation with increased seniority, and is in line with general market practice. - Variable pay awards are designed to take into consideration both individual and Company performance as appropriate for the role.
 Individual performance is assessed based upon performance against objectives (financial and non-financial) and also in line with the Company's competency framework.
-Company performance is aligned to agreed financial metrics. - All variable pay programmes allow for no awards to be made based upon either individual and / or Company performance. - All programmes allow flexibility and discretion which permit the Board, Remuneration Committee and management to ensure appropriate awards are made in all circumstances. - To ensure that the Company's senior employees (including the Company's Solvency II Employees) are aligned not only to the annual goals of the Company but equally as importantly, the long term success of the business and group, a substantial portion (50%) of any variable pay award in excess of a set threshold, is in the form of Restricted Stock Unit (RSU) awards which vest in equal amounts over a four year vesting period following grant. - To ensure alignment to risk and performance of the business, provisions exist so that Remuneration Committee has the ability not to permit vesting of some or all of a tranche of the award.
+Company performance is aligned to agreed financial metrics. - All variable pay programmes allow for no awards to be made based upon either individual and / or Company performance. - All programmes allow flexibility and discretion which permit the Board, Remuneration Committee and management to ensure appropriate awards are made in all circumstances. - To ensure that the Company's senior employees (including the Company's Solvency II Employees) are aligned not only to the annual goals of the Company but equally as importantly, the long term success of the business and group, a substantial portion (50%) of any variable pay award in excess of a set threshold, is deferred and payable in equal amounts over a four year period, - To ensure alignment to risk and performance of the business, provisions exist so that Remuneration Committee has the ability not to permit payment of some or all of the tranches of the award.